CSolution Project Format

 base-name: $Project$ # used the base name of the `cproject.yml` file.

-type: elf # Generate executeable file.
+type: elf # Generate executable file.

 Example: